raniya-ya/parcingYahoo/README.md

     if __name__ == '__main__':
         # your tests and your error handling
     ```
-* Any exception not caught will invalidate your work, even in the event of an error
-that you were asked you to test.
+* Any exception that goes uncaught will invalidate your work, even if it is an error that you were asked to test.
-* No imports are allowed, except those explicitly mentioned in the section “Allowed functions” of the title block of each exercise.
+* No imports are allowed except those mentioned in the "Allowed Functions" section of each exercise's title block.

 ## Chapter IV

-### Exercise 00: Virtual Environment
+### Exercise 00.

-Exercise 00

 Virtual Environment

-Turn-in directory: ex00/
+- Turn-in directory: `ex00/`.

-Files to turn in: venv.py and the folder with your virtual env
+- Files to turn in: `venv.py` and the folder with your virtual env.

-Allowed functions: import os
+- Allowed functions: `import os`.

-Libraries, or in other words packages, are one of the means by which coding has been
-democratized.
-It has never been easier to learn to code and get quick results from this
-process.
-Some programmers have written pieces of code that can be reused by other
-coders.
-And many of these libraries in Python are open-sourced, which means everybody
-can use them.
-Nobody needs to write such already existing classes, methods, or functions
-from scratch you can reuse them.
-All you need to do is sudo pip install.
+**Libraries**, also known as **packages**, are one of the ways coding has become more accessible.
+It has never been easier to learn to code and quickly see results.
+Some programmers have written code that can be reused by others.
+Many of these Python libraries are open source, meaning everyone can use them.
+There is no need to write existing classes, methods, or functions from scratch because you can reuse them.
+All you need to do is run the command `sudo pip install`.
 Or wait...

-This way of installing Python packages is considered bad practice.
-When you do it
-as described above, you install them in the system version of Python.
-And Python exists
-on your machine not only to give you the power to code but to run some programs that
-are essential programs for the system.
-By installing external packages like that you may
-ruin your system.
-So you almost never need to sudo pip install.
+This method of installing Python packages is considered poor practice.
+When you install them as described above, you install them in the system version of Python.
+Python exists on your machine not only to give you the power to code, but also to run essential system programs.
+Installing external packages like that may ruin your system.
+You almost never need to use sudo pip install.

-There is a better way – virtual environments.
-Think of it as your own little sandbox
-where you can do whatever you want.
-If you ruin something, you ruin it only inside
-this sandbox.
-Your machine should have a package called virtualenv preinstalled.
-If not,
-please, contact the administrators or install it by yourself if you are working on your
+A better way is to use **virtual environments**.
+Think of it as your own little sandbox where you can do whatever you want.
+If you mess something up, it only affects this sandbox.
+Your machine should have a package called `virtualenv` preinstalled.
+If not, contact the administrators or install it yourself if you are working on your personal computer.
-personal computer.
 We will use it in the following exercises and projects.

-This exercise is pretty simple; it’s just meant to warm you up and get you acquainted
-with the concept of virtual environments.
+This exercise is simple and just meant to warm you up and introduce you to the concept of virtual environments.
 What you need to do is:

-* create a virtual environment with your nickname as its name using Python 3 (you
-will work with this env here and further on),
+1. Create a virtual environment with your nickname as the name using Python 3.
+You will work with this environment throughout the course.
-* activate it,
+2. Activate it.
-* run Python 3 from the terminal,
+3. Run Python 3 from the terminal.
-* print the virtual env name using os library,
+4. Print the virtual environment name using the os library.
-* write a small python script that does that thing by calling it in command-line:
+5. Write a small Python script that does this by calling it from the command line:
     ```
     $ ./venv.py
     Your current virtual env is /Users/McShtuder/shtuder
     ```
-* deactivate the environment,
+6. Deactivate the environment.
-* run the script again ...
+7. Run the script again.

-If you get a KeyError or None value or an exception while deactivating the env, consider why it happened.
-You do not have to fix it in this exercise, but be ready to explain why it happened.
+If you encounter a KeyError, a None value, or an exception while deactivating the environment, consider why it occurred.
+You don't need to fix it for this exercise, but be prepared to explain what happened.

 ## Chapter V

-### Exercise 01: Installing a package
+### Exercise 01.
 Installing a package

-Turn-in directory: ex01/
+- Turn-in directory: `ex01/`.

-Files to turn in: pies_bars.sh, the file with the data and the folder with
+- Files to turn in: `pies_bars.sh`, the file with the data and the folder with your virtual env.
-your virtual env

-Allowed functions: no restrictions
+- Allowed functions: no restrictions.

-* Let us install the first package in your virtual environment!
-* We will work with the library termgraph a bit.
-It gives you the power to draw
-graphs and diagrams right in your terminal.
+Let us install the first package in your virtual environment!
+We will work with the `termgraph` library a bit.
+It allows you to draw graphs and diagrams directly in your terminal.
 What could be cooler?

-* Install the library in the virtual environment created in the previous exercise.
+1. Install the library in the virtual environment created in the previous exercise.
-* Make exactly the same visualization as below but with a different color scheme
-(create a file for the visualization by yourself):
+2. Make the same visualization as below, but with a different color scheme.
+Create a file for the visualization yourself.

     ![pies-bar](misc/images/pies-bar.png)

-* Make a shell script file for this purpose with the name pies_bars.sh.
-It contains
-only the part for making the graph without activation and deactivation of the env.
+3. Make a shell script file for this purpose named `pies_bars.sh`.
+It should only contain the part for making the graph, without the activation and deactivation of the env.

 ## Chapter VI

-### Exercise 02: Installing many libraries
+### Exercise 02.

-Exercise 02

 Installing many libraries

-Turn-in directory: ex02/
+- Turn-in directory: `ex02/`.

-Files to turn in: librarian.py and the archive with your virtual env
+- Files to turn in: `librarian.py` and the archive with your virtual env.

-Allowed functions: no restrictions
+- Allowed functions: no restrictions.

 During the following exercises, you will work with several different libraries.
-In this
-exercise, you need to prepare your virtual environment for them.
+For this exercise, you need to prepare your virtual environment.

-Install the latest release of BeautifulSoup and PyTest.
-It is prohibited to install them
-one by one (pip install x, pip install y).
-It is prohibited to use loops.
-Find a clever way
-to do it, use installation via requirements.
+1. Install the latest releases of BeautifulSoup and PyTest.
+Installing them one by one (`pip install x; pip install y`) is prohibited.
+Using loops is also prohibited.
+Find a clever way to do it; use installation via requirements.

-Write a python script called librarian.py that:
+2. Write a Python script called librarian.py that:

-* checks that it runs inside the correct env
+- checks that it runs inside the correct env;
-* installs the libraries
+- installs the libraries;
-* displays all the installed libraries at the end like this (doesn’t have to be exactly the same
+- displays all the installed libraries at the end like this (it doesn't have to be an exact list):
-list):

     ```
     six==1.14.0
     soupsieve==2.0